demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Detonate_and_Analyze_File_-_Generic_README.md

-The playbook uploads detonates and analyzes files for supported sandboxes.
+This playbook uploads, detonates, and analyzes files for supported sandboxes.
 Currently supported sandboxes are Falcon X and Wildfire.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.